 Where Section R402.1.2 would require R-49 insulation in the ceiling, installing R-38 over 100 percent of the ceiling area requiring insulation shall be deemed to satisfy the requirement for R-49 insulation wherever the full height of uncompressed R-38 insulation extends over the wall top plate at the eaves.
+Where Section R402.1.2 would require R-60 insulation in the ceiling, installing R-49 over 100 percent of the ceiling area requiring insulation shall be deemed to satisfy the requirement for R-60 insulation wherever the full height of uncompressed R-49 insulation extends over the wall top plate at the eaves.
 This reduction shall not apply to the U-factor alternative approach in Section R402.1.4 and the total UA alternative in Section R402.1.5.

 R402.2.2 Ceilings without attic spaces.
-Where Section 2011 VERMONTONES INCOMES INCOMES sufficient space for the required insulation, the minimum required insulation for such roof/ceiling assemblies shall be R-30.
-This reduction of insulation from the requirements of Section R402.1.2 shall be limited to 500 square feet (46 m2) or 20 percent of the total insulated ceiling area, whichever is less.
+Where Section R402.1.2 would require insulation levels above R-30 and the design of the roof/ceiling assembly does not allow sufficient space for the required insulation, the minimum required insulation for such roof/ceiling assemblies shall be R-30.
+This reduction of insulation from the requirements of Section R402.1.2 shall be limited to 500 square feet (46 m) or 20 percent of the total insulated ceiling area, whichever is less.
 This reduction shall not apply to the U-factor alternative approach in Section R402.1.4 and the total UA alternative in Section R402.1.5.

 402.2.1.1 Unvented attic assemblies.
-Unvented attic assemblies (spaces between the ceiling joists of the top story and the roof rafters) shall be permitted in one- and two-family dwellings and multiple single-family dwellings (townhouses)

-if all the following conditions are met:
+Unvented attic assemblies (spaces between the ceiling joists of the top story and the roof rafters) shall be permitted in one- and two-family dwellings and multiple single-family dwellings (townhouses) if all the following conditions are met: